 16) Guacamole

-I prefer guacamole to be a little chunky, with enough lime so that it’s bright and not buttery.
-Salt is significantly more important than most people realize; use enough to make it pop.
-If you’re feeding a crowd, place food into smaller bowls so it doesn’t sit and oxidize for hours.
-And for sure, someone will hover with chips like they’re on watch duty.
+I like guacamole that is a bit chunky and has plenty of lime to make it bright and not buttery.
+Salt is far more important than most people are aware of; use enough for it to pop.
+If you’re serving food to a large number of people, put the food into smaller containers so that the food doesn’t sit around for hours and oxidize.
+I’m sure someone will linger nearby with chips as if they’re on watch duty.

 17) Seven-Layer Dip